developer-zebra/developer-zebra-site/src/zds/2-0/about/index.md

 ### Data Access

-**Participating Zebra customers and partners can access collected data in the form of [Zebra Foresight](https://www.zebra.com/us/en/services/visibilityiq/foresight.html) reports if <u>ALL FOUR</u> of the following requirements are met on all desired Zebra Android devices**:
+Data is collected and **participating Zebra customers and partners can access the collected data in the form of [Zebra Foresight](https://www.zebra.com/us/en/services/visibilityiq/foresight.html) reports if <u>ALL FOUR</u> of the following requirements are met on all desired Zebra Android devices**:

 * **ELIGIBILITY -** Device(s) must support ZDS agent software.
 Most Zebra Android devices with KitKat (or later) come with ZDS preinstalled.
-See [all supported devices](#devicesupport).
+See [all supported devices](#supporteddevices).
 * **ENABLEMENT -** ZDS agent software must be enabled on the device.
 Eligible devices are shipped with ZDS enabled by default.
 See the [Setup guide](../setup) for more info.
-* **CONNECTIVITY -** Device(s) must be connected to the internet.
+* **CONNECTIVITY -** Device(s) must be connected to the internet at least once every 24 hours to allow data upload.
-* **PERMISSION -** The organization's firewall must allow communication with the Zebra’s server at [analytics.zebra.com](http://analytics.zebra.com) using server port 443.
+* **PERMISSION -** The organization's firewall must allow communication with the Zebra data collection server at [analytics.zebra.com](http://analytics.zebra.com) using server port 443.

 **NOTE**: If Foresight reports appear blank or devices are missing from the reports, please confirm that ***ALL*** of the above requirements are met.